godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unassigned_variable_op_assign.rst

 .. code-block:: none

-    Using assignment with operation but the variable "%s" was not previously assigned a value.
+    Using assignment with operation but the variable "my_counter" was not previously assigned a value.

 The default warning level for this warning is **Warn**.